 Also, unlike 401(k) plans, increases and decreases in the actual value of the plan’s investments are the responsibility of the employer and do not directly impact the benefit amounts promised to participants.
 Hence, a well diversified and planned investment strategy is important for cash balance plans.

 IRA Financial has partnered with Pension Investors to offer the first cash balance plan that offers cryptocurrency investments.
-Through its strategic partnership with Gemini, IRA Financial and Pension Investors clients can establish cash balance plans that have exposure to cryptocurrency.
+IRA Financial and Pension Investors clients can establish cash balance plans that have exposure to cryptocurrency.